Rules & Regulations

 “University summonses/citations” are written for violations of University Traffic & Parking Regulations that are not violations of state law, including the following:

-43. Failure to obtain a permit from Parking & Transportation Services and to properly display this permit on a vehicle parked on campus.
-Obtaining a permit within 48 hours after receipt of the first unregistered ticket will cancel the ticket if the vehicle is parked in the proper zone and if the ticket is returned to Parking & Transportation Services.
-Receipt of three (3) or more unregistered tickets for failure to park with a properly displayed permit will result in that vehicle being towed and impounded and the individual being banned from operating a vehicle on campus until all outstanding fines, other traffic-related charges, and the motor vehicle registration fee have been paid.
-If a student fails to obtain a parking permit for a vehicle operated on campus, this is also a violation of the Code of Student Conduct.
+45. Failure to register a vehicle with Parking & Transportation Services and to properly display the assigned permit on the registered vehicle while parked on campus.
+Registering a vehicle and obtaining a permit within 48 hours after receipt of the first unregistered ticket will cancel the ticket if the vehicle is parked in the proper zone and if the ticket is returned to Parking & Transportation Services.
+Receipt of three (3) or more unregistered tickets for failing to register a vehicle result in that vehicle being booted/towed and impounded, and the individual being banned from operating a vehicle on campus until all outstanding fines, other traffic-related charges, and the motor vehicle registration fee have been paid.
+If a student fails to register a vehicle and obtain a parking permit for a vehicle operated on campus, this is also a violation of the Code of Student Conduct.

-44. Parking, stopping, or standing in a space reserved for the handicapped/disabled or at a curb cut or ramp marked in blue or signed for wheelchairs.
+46. Parking, stopping, or standing in a space reserved for ADA (Accessible) or at a curb cut or ramp marked in blue or signed for wheelchairs.

-47. Parking, stopping, or standing in a fire lane marked with a red curb or parking, stopping, or standing at a red curb designating a fire hydrant; any use, parking, or storage of a motor vehicle that would cause the University to be in violation of Fire Marshal regulations; parking in such a way as to create a hazard or restrict normal vehicular traffic or parking, e.g., parking in the travel portion of a street or the travel lane of a parking lot or an entrance to a parking lot; parking in a service drive not marked for parking; parking at a marked bus stop, in a designated loading zone, at any place marked “Tow Away,” at a yellow curb or area, in a reserved space, or in a place marked “No Parking.”
+49. Parking, stopping, or standing in a fire lane marked with a red curb or parking, stopping, or standing at a red curb designating a fire hydrant; any use, parking, or storage of a motor vehicle that would cause the University to be in violation of Fire Marshal regulations; parking in such a way as to create a hazard or restrict normal vehicular traffic or parking, e.g., parking in the travel portion of a street or the travel lane of a parking lot or an entrance to a parking lot; parking in a service drive not marked for parking; parking, stopping or standing in a designated crosswalk; parking, stopping or standing at accessibility ramps and curb cuts; parking at a marked bus stop, in a designated loading zone, at any place marked “Tow Away,” at a yellow curb or area, in a reserved space, or in a place marked “No Parking.”

 - Parking against the flow of traffic on streets or in parking lots.